isadfrn/train-me/README.md

 ## About

-A fully responsive landing page of a gym.
+Landing page of a gym.

 ![Demo page preview](./assets/img/demo.png)